Camo overview

 - Access to every lens on your phone (such as selfie, telephoto, ultra-wide & wide)

-- Control of the device's flash for use as a light ( turn it on and off, control the brightness)
+- Control of the device's flash for use as a light (turn it on and off, control the brightness)

-- Access to any resolution the device provides (opening up 1080p and 1440 x 1080)
+- Access to any resolution up to 1080p

 - Video mirroring